nicky-nym/nicky-nym.github.io/pages/cities.md

 There are other similar sites up the California coast, like in the Eureka area, with similar pros and cons.
 Or the area around the Little River Airport by Mendocino, if the State of California suddenly decided to allow development in the State Park property.

 The Northern California Coast is one of a number of unusual places in the world.
-For some sorts of development projects, it might prove to be a "goldilocks" location, with a rare collection of attributes:
+For some sorts of development projects, it might prove to be a "Goldilocks" location, with a rare collection of attributes:
 * coastal location that could have sea ports
-* within a couple hundred miles of the established, thriving, high-GDP urban agglomeration (the San Franciso Bay Area), which has significant unmet demand for housing, office space, and manufacturing space
+* within a couple hundred miles of the established, thriving, high-GDP urban agglomeration (the San Francisco Bay Area), which has significant unmet demand for housing, office space, and manufacturing space
 * low population density, with large, empty counties that average just a few dozen people per square mile across thousands of square miles
 * low land prices
 * enjoys a moderate, Mediterranean climate (no need for air conditioning, only mild needs for heating, and no need to protect plumbing from winter freezes)